Yorktown, Va., to Oceanside, Calif.

 I seem to remember the idea of a TransAmerica ride hit us at a party while a bottle of Yukon Jack lubricated our bearings, but it took a couple of years for us to bring it to fruition.
 We bicycled for 10 weeks from Yorktown, Va., to Oceanside, Calif., using maps provided by Bikecentennial, a group formed to encourage cycling during the 1976 Bicentennial.
 That group is still around; it's called the Adventure Cycling Association.

-I've checked out journals online, like those in Crazy Guy on a Bike, and a lot has remained the same in the intervening 26 years.
-For instance, everyone still talks about the Cookie Lady, the trains passing through the city park in Sebree, Ky., and the good pies in Kansas.
+I’ve checked out journals online, like those in Crazy Guy on a Bike, and a lot has remained the same in the intervening 38 years.
+For instance, everyone still talks about incessant hills of Virginia and Missouri, the trains passing through the city park in Sebree, Ky., and the good pies in Kansas.

 A lot has changed, though.
 The biker's hostel in Elk Garden, Va., used to be a log cabin, but is now a brick building.
 Lazy Louie's bike camp in Missouri is long gone, but there are other folks along the route who regularly entertain bicyclists.